Soundmatters/TapeCleaningWorkflow/TapeCleaningWorkflow.md

-# Workflow for the surface cleaning of the emulsion layer of audio tape.
+# Workflow for the surface cleaning of the emulsion layer of open-reel audio tape.

 ## Overview